 “We help clients succeed at online marketing and grow their brand, by making sure they have consistently great content on every platform. “

 See the difference?
 I have moved from simply encapsulating what my company does (“plan, create and manage online content”) to describing why you would want us to do it. (“succeed online”, “grow your brand”, “have great content”).
-And since I have this down to only two sentences, I can add in another value proposition that is more specific to the audience.
-For example, if I am talking with someone who represents a smaller company or start up, I might add:
+Because I have this down to two sentences, I can add in another value proposition.
+This lets me be more audience-specific.
+For example, if I am talking with someone who represents a smaller company or start up, I would probably add: